 Pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), the Company held an advisory (non-binding) shareholder vote on the compensation of the Company's NEOs (commonly known as a "say-on-pay" proposal), and a shareholder vote on the frequency of such say-on-pay proposal, at its 2017 Annual Meeting of Shareholders.
 At such meeting, the shareholders of the Company approved the overall compensation of the Company's NEOs and elected to hold a say-on-pay vote every three years.
-The Company's next "say-on-pay" shareholder vote shall be at the 2020 Annual Meeting of Shareholders and its next shareholder vote on frequency shall be at the 2023 Annual Meeting of Shareholders.
+The Company's next say-on-pay shareholder vote will be at this Annual Meeting and the next shareholder vote on frequency shall be at the 2023 Annual Meeting of Shareholders.